tlaplus/vscode-tlaplus/README.md

 ## Requirements

 In order to run various TLA<sup>+</sup> tools, you need Java 8 or higher (Java 11 is recommended) installed.
 If it's not your default Java SDK, configure the proper Java Home path in the extension settings.

+You can find more information on how to install Java on [the special wiki page](https://github.com/alygin/vscode-tlaplus/wiki/Installing-Java).

 ## Commands